-- ✓ A good GPA is very very important!!
+- A good GPA is very very important!

+- No courses below B-

+- GPA: 3.0+ for MS and 3.5+ for PhD.

 - Don't underestimate the effort to complete graduate courses

 - Plan well and do not procrastinate

 - Go deeper on research topics of interest

 - DO NOT COMMIT HONOR CODE VIOLATIONS

 - The consequences are serious and do not risk your career and opportunities

-- Take your teaching and research assistantship seriously

-- An assistantship is more than the stipend
+- Meet the Progress Milestones

-- If you do not do your job, you will lose it
+- MS students: courses only, or courses plus thesis.

+- PhD Milestones:

+- M1 (Qualification), M2 (Prelim), M3 (Prospectus), and M4 (Defense).